edushifts/book-voyage/README.md

 ## What do we need?

-**You!** In specific, we are looking for front-end developers who are looking for a Javascript challenge in map APIs, as well as Django/Python developers to contribute to our back-end implementation.
+**You!** In specific, we are looking for (Angular) front-end developers who are looking for a Javascript challenge in map APIs, as well as Django/Python developers to contribute to our back-end implementation.

 We are very open to suggestions to extend the platform in interesting directions, so please leave a message if you have a great new feature in mind.

+## How to run it?

+The current version of Book Voyage is a skeleton website: it does not yet do any of the things we want it to do.
+However, by ***June 14th*** we want to have a first production version out, so you get a real opportunity to shape this project in the days to come.
+Excitement! :grin:

+You can use any major operating system, but a Linux (virtual) machine is recommended.
+If you don't run Linux already, [this virtual machine](https://box.scotch.io/) is pretty great.
+Using a [virtual python environment](https://askubuntu.com/a/865644) also comes recommended.

+1. You will need to install [Django](https://www.djangoproject.com/) and its dependencies.
+[Here](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment) is a clear guide.
+2. We use [PostgreSQL](https://www.postgresql.org/download/) in production, which we highly recommend you also install (in favour of the easier SQLite database option).
+You will need the python interface [psycopg2](http://initd.org/psycopg/docs/install.html) to use it.
+3. Once PostgreSQL is running and you have downloaded the git repository, go to /bookvoyage/settings.py and change the database variables to suit your needs.
+4. Run: `python manage.py makemigrations`, then `python manage.py migrate`, and finally `python manage.py runserver 127.0.0.1:8000` (or the IP of your virtual machine).

+If you go to the given address in your browser and see text appearing, that means you are in business and ready to contribute!

 ## Get involved

-Get in contact with us by joining our Gitter!
+If you run into any issues or would just like to get in contact with us, then join our Gitter!

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/Book-Voyage/Lobby)